 How to Bring Back Sexual Tension with Your Guy

-Sexual tension does not have to fade in a relationship.
-I’ve been studying the connection between love and sex.
-I see couples who love each other but have no desire to have sex anymore and it confuses me.
+Sexual tension doesn’t have to fade in a relationship.
+I’ve been studying the connection between love and sex and I see couples who love each other but have no desire to have sex anymore.
+This confuses me.

 After years in the relationship business, I know challenge and mystery play a huge part in sexual desire.
 Take it away and, sexual desire might suffer.

 Intimacy and sexual desire work in opposition to one another.
 It’s like a cruel joke.
 The closer we get and the more we know about one another, the faster mystery and challenge begin to die.
-Boredom sets in.
+Consequently, boredom sets in.

 And yet isn’t the goal to get closer and gain intimacy with the person you love?